-(H) GOODWILL
+(H) Goodwill

 Goodwill represents the excess of the cost of acquisition over the fair values of the Group's share of the net identifiable assets of the acquired subsidiaries, joint ventures and associated companies at the date of acquisition.
+If the Group's share of the net identifiable assets of the acquired subsidiaries, joint ventures and associated companies at the date of acquisition.
 If the Group's share of the net identifiable assets of the acquired subsidiaries, joint ventures and associated companies at the date of acquisition is more than the cost of acquisition, the excess will be recognised as a gain in the consolidated profit and loss account.
 Goodwill on acquisition of a foreign operation is treated as an asset of the foreign operation and translated at closing rate.